-I adapted my mom’s tried and true bread stuffing recipe to be prepared in a slow cooker and the result was fabulous.
-This Traditional Bread Stuffing Crock-Pot Method is the stuffing I serve each and every Thanksgiving!
+I adapted my mom’s tried and true traditional bread stuffing recipe to be prepared in a slow cooker and the result was fabulous.
+This Crock Pot Stuffing is on our Thanksgiving menu each and every year!

 Click HERE to sign up for your FREE email subscription and never miss a recipe!